Buyer’s FAQ on real estate commission rebates

 Reach out to us and let us know what you are searching for.
 Then, we will add your criteria to our database, and you will receive daily emails with available listings that match your needs.

 Absolutely!
 Once you find “the one,” we will get the application from the listing broker and help you gather all the required documents.
 Then, we will put it together and deliver it.
-Lastly, NestApple will follow up and make sure you are considered first and therefore increase your chances of getting the apartment.
+Lastly, NestApple will follow up and make sure you are considered first, increasing your chances of getting the apartment.

 Seller’s FAQ on real estate commission rebates

-NestApple operates as a full-service brokerage that uses technology to lower the cost of transacting.
-As such, we charge a 1% to 1.5% listing fee – significantly less than a traditional brokerage.
+NestApple operates as a full-service brokerage that uses technology to lower transacting costs.
+We charge a 1% to 1.5% listing fee – significantly less than a traditional brokerage.
 In addition to the listing fee, we recommend our sellers offer an additional 2.5% to the buyer’s agent to engage the agent community and its buyers.

 NestApple is a licensed real estate broker and a full-service experience.
 Therefore, clients receive the same top-tier professional service.

 Everything.
 There are no additional fees or asterisks when you sell with NestApple.
-Included in the 1-1.5% listing fee are professional photos and marketing materials, comprehensive listing distribution, unlimited open houses, private showings, and, of course, a dedicated, experienced agent throughout the entire transaction.
+The 1-1.5% listing fee includes professional photos and marketing materials, comprehensive listing distribution, unlimited open houses, private showings, and, of course, a dedicated, experienced agent throughout the entire transaction.

 NestApple will list your property for as low as 1%.
 On the opposite, traditional brokers do it for 6%.